-Counters in RAPID programs are transformed into a combination of one or more physical saturating counters and boolean logic elements.
+Counters in RAPID are challenging to implement because the state of a hardware counter on the AP cannot be directly accessed.
+Therefore, counter comparisons in RAPID programs are transformed into a pattern-matching operation using a combination of one or more physical saturating counters and boolean logic elements.
 The basic structure consists of a saturating counter set to latch (once the threshold is reached, the output signal remains active) and an inverter, which allows for detection of the counter target not being reached.